helium/HIP/xxxx-proxy-voting.md

 - Category: Governance
 - Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will fill in ID of this pull request -->
-- Vote Requirements: veHNT Holders
+- Vote Requirements: veHNT Holders, veIOT Holders, and veMOBILE Holders

 ---

 # Summary

-This proposal formalizes the concept of Proxy Voters in Helium Governance.
+This proposal formalizes the concept of Proxy Voters in [Helium Governance](https://heliumvote.com).
 Proxy voting is a method of governance wherein a participant may assign their vote, potentially for a limited period of time, to another participant.
 In Helium Governance, we propose that a voting wallet with veToken power may assign their voting power, for a fixed period of time, to another voting wallet.

 One can imagine a situation where a participant may not have the ability or time to properly research all Helium Improvement Proposals and directly vote using their vote power.
 There are also situations where participants are unable to directly vote, for a variety of reasons, but are able to assign their rights to another party.
 In either of these cases, we propose that participants can assign their voting power to a wallet held by a participant whom they trust without transferring control of the underlying assets.